trisharjani/R_codes/README.md

 ### Bibliography ###

 Boyce, C. J., Wood, A. M., & Brown, G. D. (2010).
 The dark side of conscientiousness: Conscientious people experience greater drops in life satisfaction following unemployment.
 Journal of Research in Personality, 44(4), 535-539.

+Duckworth, A. L., Weir, D. R., Tsukayama, E., & Kwok, D. (2012).
+Who does well in life?
+Conscientious adults excel in both objective and subjective success.
+Frontiers in psychology, 3, 356.

 McCrae, R. R., & Costa, P. T. (1987).
 Validation of the five-factor model of personality across instruments and observers.
 Journal of personality and social psychology, 52(1), 81.